KaterynaDutykh/madamedutykh/content/en/posts/First_giving_birth.en.md

 ## The French approach to pregnancy and its management.

-In today's post, I would like to share my recent experience of pregnancy and childbirth in Chambéry, France.
-I’ll skip unnecessary details, so this article is also suitable for men.
+In today's post, I would like to share my recent pregnancy and childbirth experience in Chambéry, France.
+I’ll skip unnecessary details, so this article is suitable for men.

-First of all, I noticed that pregnancy in France is approached in a more relaxed and natural way than what I’ve heard from friends and family in Ukraine.
-Unlike in Ukraine, where the healthcare system often tries to "save" or "preserve" a pregnancy, here it is not seen as something that must be controlled from day one.
+One of the first thing that really caught my attention was how relaxed and natural the attitude towards pregnancy is in France — especially compared to the stories I’ve heard from friends and family back in Ukraine.
+Unlike in Ukraine, where the healthcare system often tries to "save" or "preserve" a pregnancy, here, it is not seen as something that must be controlled from day one.

 A woman’s social life, as a rule, doesn’t change much.
 More often, until the end of the first trimester, doctors don’t take the pregnancy too seriously.
 I mean that everything is expected to go naturally, and unless the woman is in a truly critical condition, nobody will hospitalize her “for observation” at this stage.
 No special check-ups or hormone therapy are prescribed.